adelmonsouza/adelmonsouza.github.io/_posts/2025-11-06-resilience4j-under-the-hood.md

 ### 4. Fallbacks That Tell the Truth

 Fallbacks should degrade gracefully, not lie.
 Return cached data, a default response, or a "temporarily unavailable" message.
 Transparency prevents silent data corruption.
+When designing these fallbacks, follow the guidance in the official [Resilience4j documentation](https://resilience4j.readme.io/docs/getting-started) — especially around idempotent side effects and circuit-breaker event listeners — so that security-sensitive operations (payments, PII updates) are never executed twice.

 ## Observability: Seeing the Breaker Work